 We’re very proud to be among the honorees of the 2011 National Design Awards, announced this morning by the Smithsonian’s Cooper-Hewitt National Design Museum.

-We are again honored to be in such distinguished company at the National Design Awards.
+We are once again honored to be in such distinguished company at the National Design Awards.
 In recognition of his extraordinary influence on both the study and practice of graphic design, Steve Heller will receive the 2011 Design Mind award.
 Ben Fry, co-architect of the Processing programming language, will be recognized for his groundbreaking work in data visualization with the award for Interactive Design.
 And of special significance to everyone in our industry is the 2011 Lifetime Achievement Award, which this year will be presented to our longtime friend and colleague, type designer Matthew Carter.
 These are extraordinary times for typeface design.